 Customised User Training

-I find so often that the training seems to be left to the very end and it sometimes just a quick run through to show people which buttons to press and there’s not really much thought that goes into it.
+David – I find so often that the training seems to be left to the very end and it sometimes just a quick run through to show people which buttons to press and there’s not really much thought that goes into it.
 Bit of a waste of time you might say, unfortunately, which is something we’re going to talk about today and how we can overcome that and make it a much better experience and a much better investment for the end customers.
 So, you’ve got three examples you’re going to run through today.
 Let start with the first one.
-Sure!
-I’ve got three very different examples Dave.

-First one I want to talk about is actually a quite interesting project that we did for services organisation and they did this new project and it was a fit out for a floor.
-It was a Sales type floor where they bring some of their biggest Clients to try and sell to them.
-Okay.
-Now, in this space, it was a very flexible space.
+Jonathan – I’ve got three very different examples.
+First one I want to talk about is actually quite an interesting project that we did for a services organisation and we did this new project and it was a fit out for a floor.
+It was a sales type floor where they bring some of their biggest clients to try and sell to them.
+This was a very flexible space.
 There were lots of different types of technology in this space.
 There were large LCD screens and Interactive whiteboards, there were mobile touch screens.
-So, there are lots of technology and this space actually had some permanent owners and their job was to go into the different business units and advocate for this space and say “Hey, did you know we have this great space that you can use as a sales tool?”.
+So, there is lots of technology and this space actually has some permanent owners and their job was to go into the different business units and advocate for this space and say “Hey, did you know we have this great space that you can use as a sales tool?”.
 Oh okay.

 But the key thing about the training was if I were just to show them this is the buttons that you’d use, and this is how you operate it, they would have no idea how to go into their business and say this is a fantastic tool.
 What I needed to do was actually arm them with different scenarios and different use cases that they could use the technology and they could say “Hey, you’re in tax law or you’re in something a bit more creative, this type of application is more suitable for you.”.
 Maybe it’s a more static type of presentation, or maybe it’s a more creative style of presentation.
 It was about understanding how they intended to use the space, and then creating and tailoring the training around that use case.

 David – And what’s the next example?
 Was that a Control Room?